Kaz1022/Kaz1022/README.md

 I am a Full Stack Developer in Canada originally from Japan.
 - 🌱 I’m currently learning React Advanced Topics!
-- 🐶 If I am not coding, I'm out for a walk with my mudi dog!
+- 🐶 If I am not coding, I'm out for a walk with my mudi dog.
 - 💻 [My Portfolio Website](https://kazukobaynton.com/)

 <a href="https://github.com/Kaz1022">